ssfsx17/ffpnp/readable.md

     enemies on the battlefield for Level \* Intellect \* 1.6 damage.
 Win a Black Chocobo, which must then be collected from a casino.
 -   5% chance to win (whole party): Restores Level \* Spirit \* 0.6 MP and
-    Level \* Determination \* 0.6 AP to the whole party.
+    Level \* Determination \* 0.6 TP to the whole party.
 Win a Golden Chocobo, which must then be collected from a casino.

 Direct participation as a jockey adds to odds by 10%.
 If doing so, then having